NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 git add path/filename

 # commit time!
-git commit --signoff

 ```

 > This will start the default editor defined in your git config.
-To change, run
+To change, run:
 `git config --global core.editor name_of_editor`

 If you need help with the commit message, refer back to